SoujanyaPonnapalli/ScalingBlockchains/Consensus/Algorand.md

 **Solution Overview**

 - Algorand grows the blockchain in asynchronous rounds.
-For every round, users which can propose a new block are selected at random using cryptographic sortitions, and are assigned priorities.
+In a round, users are selected at random (using cryptographic sortitions), to propose blocks and are assigned priorities.
 - Each selected user computes a block of pending transactions and propagates the block along with a proof of their priority
 - Algorand uses **BA⋆**, to reach consensus on one block from these proposed, pending blocks.
 - Every user invokes **BA⋆** with the highest priority block they received